How to stop self-harming

 Step 1: Be ready to take the first step

 For many people, recovery from mental health problems starts with a decision that they want things in their life to change.
-Perhaps the most important thing is to think about why you’ve started to self-harm in the first place and what purpose it serves for you.
+Perhaps the most important thing when it comes to how to stop self-harming is to think about why you started to self-harm in the first place and what purpose it serves for you.

 “Many people start self-harming when they’re frustrated or depressed, extremely anxious, or feeling trapped because of a certain situation in their lives,” says Frances McCann, senior mental health practitioner at young people’s mental health service, 42nd Street.

 “It may be that you do it because you feel you’re not being listened to and it’s a way of dealing with stress without knowing what else to do.”
-Addressing the underlying issues that lead you to feel low and self-harm may feel difficult – even impossible – but this is an important part of the process of recovery.
+Addressing the underlying issues that lead you to feel low and start hurting yourself in the first place may feel difficult – even impossible – but this is an important part of the process of working out how to stop self harm and recover.
 You may need the help and support of other people to do this.

 Step 2: Talk to someone about your self-harm

-Confiding in someone else about the problems you are having is an important step, but if you feel you’re not being listened to don’t give up – seek alternative support from your doctor (GP), counsellor, helpline, friend, teacher, or family member.
+Confiding in someone else about the problems you are having is an important step, but if you feel you’re not being listened to don’t give up – seek alternative support from health care professionals such as your doctor (GP), or talk to a counsellor, helpline, friend, teacher, or family member.

 Step 3: Find distractions that work for you and develop better coping methods